The process of rubbing, grinding, or wearing away by friction.

-A filler-metal electrode, used in arc welding, consisting of a metal core wire with a realtively thick covering which provides protection for the molten metal from the atmosphere, improves the properties of the weld metal and stabilizes the arc.
-The covering is usually mineral or metal powders mixed with cellulose or other binder.
+A filler-metal electrode, used in arc welding, consisting of a metal core wire with a relatively thick covering which provides protection for the molten metal from the atmosphere, improves the properties of the weld metal and stabilizes the arc.
+The covering is usually mineral, or metal powders mixed with cellulose or other binder.

-Time-dependent strain occuring under stress.
-The creep strain occuring at the diminishing rate is called primary creep; that occurring at a minimum and almost constant rate, secondary creep; that occurring at an accelerating rate, tertiary creep.
+Time-dependent strain occurring under stress.
+The creep strain occurring at the diminishing rate is called primary creep; that occurring at a minimum and almost constant rate, secondary creep; that occurring at an accelerating rate, tertiary creep.

 (1) The constant nominal stress that will cause a specified quantity of creep in a given time at a constant temperature.
 (2) The constant nominal stress that will cause a specified creep rate at a constant temperature.

 A type of concentration-cell corrosion; corrosion of a metal that is caused by the concentration of dissolved salts, metal ions, oxygen, or other gases, and such, in crevices or pockets remote from the principal fluid stream, with a resultant building up of differential cells that ultimately cause deep pitting.

 The minimum rate of continuous cooling just sufficient to prevent undesired transformations.
 For steel, the slowest rate at which it can be cooled from above the upper critical temperature to prevent the decomposition of austenite at any temperature above the Ms.

 (1) The temperature or pressure at which a change in crystal structure phase, or physical properties occurs.
 Same as a transformation temperature.
 (2) In an equilibrium diagram, that specific value of composition, temperature and pressure, or combinations thereof, at which the phases of a heterogeneous systems are in equilibrium.